White Pizza Sauce

 2. Step 2:

-Peel the garlic clove and finely chop it with a sharp knife.
-In a non-stick ladle, melt the butter over low heat so that it does not boil and froth.
-When the butter has melted, turn up the heat, put the chopped garlic and Provencal herbs in the pan.
-Lightly fry, just so that the butter has a pleasant aroma, it is not necessary to fry the garlic to embers.
+Peel the garlic clove and mince it finely with a sharp knife.
+In a nonstick saucepan, melt the butter over low heat so it doesn't boil or foam.
+Once it's melted, turn up the heat, add the minced garlic and the Provençal herbs, and fry briefly — just until the butter takes on a nice aroma.
+Don't let the garlic burn.

 3. Step 3: